Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/assessment/assessment-strategy.md

 grading](http://rtalbert.org/return-to-specs-grading-calculus/), the grade that a student receives on a laboratory assignment will be based on whether or not it meets the standards for technical work in the fields of software engineering and discrete structures.
-Instead of receiving a numerical or letter grade for this assignment, your grade will have the following components:
+Instead of receiving a single numerical or letter grade for this assignment, your grade will have the following components:

-- **Percentage of Correct GatorGrader Checks Ranging Between 0 and 100**:
-  Students are invited to repeatedly try to implement a Python program that passes all of GatorGrader's checks by, for instance, ensuring that their program produces the correct output and has all of the required characteristics.
-Students should also repeatedly revise their technical writing to ensure that it also passes all of GatorGrader's checks about, for instance, the length of its content and its appropriate use of the Markdown language for technical writing.
+- **Percentage of Correct GatorGrader Checks Ranging Between 0 and 100**: Your submitted Python program must pass all of GatorGrader's checks by, for instance, ensuring that it produces the correct output and has all of the required characteristics.
+Your technical writing must pass all of GatorGrader's checks about, for instance, the length of its content and its appropriate use of the Markdown language features for technical writing.
 For this component of a laboratory assignment's grade, your work will receive a percentage, ranging from 0 to 100, that corresponds to the percentage of GatorGrader checks that automatically pass inside of a GitHub Actions build.

-- **GitHub Actions Build Status of Either ✔  or ❌**: Since additional checks on the source code and/or technical writing may be encoded in GitHub Action workflows and, moreover, all of the GatorGrader checks are also run in GitHub Actions, your work will receive a checkmark grade if the last before-the-deadline build passes and a ✔  appears in their GitHub commit log instead of an ❌.
-The build status reported by GitHub Actions will only be a checkmark if the source code and technical writing in the GitHub repository passes all of the GatorGrader checks. .
+- **GitHub Actions Build Status of Either ✔  or ❌**: Since additional checks on the source code and/or technical writing are encoded in GitHub Action workflows and, moreover, all of the GatorGrader checks are also run in GitHub Actions, your work will receive a checkmark grade if the last before-the-deadline build passes and a ✔  appears in their GitHub commit log instead of an ❌.
+The build status reported by GitHub Actions will only be a checkmark if the source code and technical writing in the GitHub repository passes all of the GatorGrader checks and all additional checks pass without error.

 - **Technical Writing Mastery of Either ✔  or ❌**: Students will also receive a checkmark grade when the responses to the technical writing questions